Cunedda: Allt Cunedda

-There is a hill called Allt Cunedda, close to Cydweli in Carmarthenshire, in southwest Wales.
+There is a hill called Allt Cunedda, close to Cydweli (now Kidwelly) in Carmarthenshire, in southwest Wales.
 A local folk story, recorded by Victorian antiquarians, claims that Cunedda and his sons attempted to invade Cydweli, but was defeated and killed by rebellious locals and was buried in the Allt Cunedda.
-That would suggest that his campaigns against the Irish extended from Gwynedd into southwest Wales; this is unlikely as there was significant long-term Irish presence in the Dyfed and Ystrad Tywi areas in the fifth and sixth centuries.

-Much of the archaeological evidence from Allt Cunedda was destroyed by John Fenton's amateur and ill-recorded excavations in 1851, and more by John William Watson Stephens' dig in the 1930s.
-These excavations did reveal a hill fort, probably pre-Roman, the broken head of a stone hammer axe, and several collapsed stone cists containing the well-preserved skeletons of several men with formidable physical proportions.
+Amateur and ill-recorded excavations did reveal a hill fort, probably pre-Roman, the broken head of a stone hammer axe, and several collapsed stone cists containing the well-preserved skeletons of several men with formidable physical proportions.
 At least one of these was found in the "seated position" and another buried beneath a massive stone "shield" who had apparently been killed by a head wound.
+John Fenton's excavations in 1851 destroyed much of the archaeological evidence from Allt Cunedda, and more by John William Watson Stephens' dig in the 1930s.
 The bones are lost; Fenton sent them to an institution in London, and Stephens' long searches for them were unsuccessful.

 One of the tumuli was known locally as Banc Benisel and was reputedly the grave of a Sawyl Penuchel, a legendary King of the Britons presumably from late Iron Age Britain.
 His epithet Penuchel or Ben Uchel means "high head" perhaps on account of his height.
 According to the Welsh Life of Saint Cadoc, a king named Sawyl Penuchel held court at Allt Cunedda.
 Confusingly, Geoffrey of Monmouth, in his Historia Regum Britanniae (1136), uses the name Samuil Penessil for a legendary pre-Roman king of Britain, preceded by Redechius and succeeded by Pir.
 Whether this is the same king and Cadoc's tale is just revisiting an old folk memory, a different man of the same name, or simply an error by the composer of the Life, is unclear.